zhaqenl/zhaqenl.github.io/en/src/clon.md

     (exit)))
 ```

-The first line is for entering the Common Lisp user package.
-The second and third lines are for
+The first line is for entering the CL-USER package.
+The second and third lines are for loading Clon,
-loading Clon, to be able to use its functions.
+to be able to use its functions.
 The `USE-PACKAGE` function will allow us to use the
 `(MAKE-CONTEXT)` form instead of the longer `(NET.DIDIERVERNA.CLON:MAKE-CONTEXT)`.

-After that, we is a `DEFSYNOPSIS` form:
+After that, is a `DEFSYNOPSIS` form:

 ```
 (defsynopsis (:postfix "HOST")